 - Many of the sources of both CO2 and local air pollution are the same, including vehicle exhausts, factory chimneys, energy and heating.

-Our new Air Quality and Climate Change Guidance for Local Authorities is now available.
+Our Air Quality and Climate Change Guidance for Local Authorities is currently being updated.

 Our Air Quality and Climate Change work is aimed at promoting integrated policies and practices that reduce the negative effects on health and the environment of both air pollution and greenhouse gases.